-•Alternative C has a feasibility timeline of longer term to medium term with an overall score of one (1).
-This alternative has a lower ranking due to the high cost per volume and regulatory ambiguity.
-Although the high cost per volume may be off-set by the water quality compliance benefits these projects provide, there are other less costly alternatives under Alternative B to meet these regulatory requirements and also provide water resource benefits.
-Treatment requirements implemented on a smaller scale drive up the costs per volume.
-Treatment costs can be lowered if drip irrigation is used.
-However, stormwater is supplied when the demand for irrigation is low requiring storage.
-At a minimum solid removal and disinfections will be needed to prevent clogging of the drip lines.
-There is also regulatory ambiguity on the treatment requirements for stormwater used for irrigation that requires clarity.
-For above ground systems, Title 22 treatment standards are currently required that significantly increases the cost of this alternative.
-If in the future more cost effective treatment technologies are developed under greater regulatory clarity, this alternative may be feasible for implementation and move to a higher priority.
-Alternative D that includes using stormwater for on-site landscaping on private properties through down-spout disconnects and rain barrels provides a more cost effective alternative with a similar use of stormwater.
+22 requirements, but at a minimum solid removal and disinfections will be needed to prevent clogging of the drip lines.
+The high cost per volume may be off-set by the water quality compliance benefits these projects provide, however, there are other less costly alternatives to meet these regulatory requirements.
+Additionally, stormwater is supplied when the demand for irrigation is low, which requires storage.
+If in the future more cost effective treatment technologies are developed and regulatory clarity on treatment requirements is provided, this alternative may be feasible for implementation and move to a higher priority.
+Alternative D, which includes using stormwater for on-site landscaping on private properties through down-spout disconnects and rain barrels, provides a more cost-effective alternative with a similar use of stormwater.

-•Alternative D has a near term feasibility timeline as small scale residential stormwater capture and use (rain barrels and down-spout disconnects) are successfully being implemented.
-Although these projects use a small volume of the total runoff volume, there is the potential for large scale implementation in the region.
-For these smaller scale projects, partial funding will likely increase support and implementation of residential rain barrels and down-spout disconnects projects as evident from the programs that have been implemented by the County and City of San Diego.

-Opportunities for larger scale private use of stormwater could be realized on large private residential developments, commercial and industrial sites.
-For these larger scale commercial and industrial projects, public/private partnerships are needed to use private funding to build needed infrastructure to convey and treat stormwater captured from private sites for use.
-Larger scale projects would become more feasible through greater regulatory clarity and flexibility under the stormwater alternative compliance program to allow private developers to purchase water quality credits to meet on-site stormwater regulatory requirements that would fund public infrastructure to convey and treat captured stormwater from these sites for potable or recycled use.
+•Alternative D, Private Use is near-term on the feasibility timeline as small scale residential stormwater capture and use (rain barrels and down-spout disconnects) are already successfully being implemented.
+Although these projects only capture a small volume compared to other alternatives, there is the potential for large-scale implementation in the region.
+For these smaller-scale projects, partial funding will likely increase support and implementation of residential rain barrels and down-spout disconnects as evident from the programs that have been implemented by the County and City of San Diego.
+Opportunities for larger-scale private uses of stormwater could be realized on large, private, residential developments, commercial, and industrial sites.
+For these larger-scale commercial and industrial projects, public/private partnerships are needed to use private funding to build needed infrastructure to convey and treat stormwater captured from private sites for use.
+Larger-scale projects would become more feasible through greater regulatory clarity and flexibility under the stormwater alternative compliance program to allow private developers to purchase water quality credits to meet on-site stormwater regulatory requirements that would fund public infrastructure to convey and treat captured stormwater from these sites for potable or recycled use.

-•Alternative E has a near term feasibility timeline and the highest priority score of 30, due to its cost effectiveness, potential regional volume and multi-benefits that include water quality compliance, environmental and community benefits.
-A lower cost per volume is associated with this alternative due to the use of dry weather flows that significantly increases the total annual volume captured and used.
-Dry weather flows are routed through the treatment wetland to sustain the wetland vegetation that also removes pollutants such as sediment and nutrients.
+•Alternative E, Treatment Wetlands is near-term on the feasibility timeline and has the highest priority score of 30, due to its cost effectiveness, potential capture and use volume, and multibenefits including water quality compliance, environmental, and community benefits.
+A lower cost per volume is associated with this alternative due to the use of dry weather flows, which significantly increases the total annual volume captured and used.
+Dry weather flows are routed through the treatment wetland to sustain the wetland vegetation, which in turn removes pollutants, such as sediment and nutrients.
 The high priority of this alternative suggests that if other alternatives use dry weather flows, the associated cost per volume will decrease and increase their implementation feasibility.
 Constraints associated with this alternative includes long-term operation and maintenance costs and permitting that allows for continued maintenance without having to provide mitigation for temporary disturbance of habitat that is likely to establish in these natural treatment systems.
 Consideration is needed in preparing the permits for these projects to negotiate up-front mitigation to allow for continued maintenance and performance of the wetland to treat the stormwater and dry weather flows entering these systems.